 In the dark chambers of the honeybee hive, bees don’t rely on their vision to communicate or get around.
 Instead, they communicate by touch, sound, taste and pheromones.

 Food sharing within the hive is constant and integral part of communication.
 Hungry house bees will stop foragers or other house bees to ask for food and will receive sustenance if it’s available.
 Food travels through the hive quickly.
-Because of this, any contamination by pesticide, chemical or other foreign substance will make its way through the hive within 48 hours.
+Because of this, any contamination by pesticide, chemical or other foreign substance makes its way through the hive within 48 hours.

 3. Pheromones Rule

 The queen communicates to all of the members of the hive through her pheromones.
 There is a constant flow of communication from the queen and her attendants (several dozen bees that care for her and tend to her needs), sending the queen’s pheromones out through the hive in a ripple effect, through the sense of touch.
-If the queen were to perish, or be superceded, the entire hive would know within about 48 hours as well.
+If the queen were to perish, or be superseded, the entire hive would know within about 48 hours as well.

-5. Dance Moves
+5. Dance Moves Say a Lot